PirateNetwork/pirate-btcpay/docs/content/_index.md

 Tested on Linux

 1. Download the `docker-compose.yml` for this project
-2. Edit BTCPAYSERVER_starting_height and BTCPAYSERVER_fvk.
+2. **Edit BTCPAYSERVER_starting_height and BTCPAYSERVER_fvk**.
 They
-should set to your receiving wallet birth height and full viewing key.
+should be set to your receiving wallet birth height and full viewing key.
 3. Launch the server

 ```